 Checklist of Tasks to Perform After a Death

-In addition to the funeral itself, other matters require attention.
+After a loved one dies, in addition to planning the funeral itself, a number of associated details require attention.
 Friends, coworkers, and fellow congregants can play a major role in relieving the bereaved family of many of these tasks.

 What Must Be Done Immediately

-- If the deceased chose to be an organ donor, time is of the essence.
-Notify the attending physician and medical staff immediately.
+- If the deceased chose to be an organ donor, notify the attending physician and medical staff right away.

 - A death certificate must be filed before cremation or burial takes place.
 It is issued by either the attending physician or a medical examiner or coroner.
 If the circumstances of death are at all questionable, the medical examiner is summoned.

 - Survivors must choose the funeral home.
-If you haven’t chosen a funeral home, and the death occurred in a hospital, it may be possible to keep the body in the morgue until you make a decision.
+If you haven’t chosen a funeral home, and the death occurred in a hospital, it may be possible to keep the body in the morgue until you decide.

 - Notify the deceased’s lawyer and will executor.

-- Make a list of everyone else to notify right away and get in touch with them.
+- Make a list of everyone else to notify and get in touch.

 - If memorial donations are to be substituted for flowers, decide on the organization and announce it in the obituary.